Roborock Q7 Max+ Robot Vacuum Review

 If someone comes across a differently-equipped variant of this vacuum, let us know in the discussions, and we'll update our review.

-The Roborock Q7 Max is an upper mid-range robot vacuum.
+The Roborock Q7 Max is an older upper mid-range robot vacuum.
 It offers a fair bit of functionality for the money, with self-emptying capability, LIDAR mapping, and a mopping system for hard floors.
-It doesn't provide the same level of debris pickup performance as a pricier model like the Roborock S8, but it's no slouch in that department either, and it clocks in at a much lower purchase price.
+It doesn't provide the same level of debris pickup performance as a higher-end model like the Roborock S8, but it's no slouch in that department either.
+The Q7's mopping system, while nice to have, isn't the most effective as its passive design means it won't scrub your floors.
+Given this, it may be worth considering a mid-range model that trades the Q7's mopping system for a well-functioning obstacle avoidance system, like the eufy E20.
+Or, if you're looking for better mopping performance, Roborock improved the mopping system in mid-range models with the Qrevo Pro and Qrevo S.

-If you're looking for alternatives, look at our list of recommendations for the best robot vacuums, the best robot vacuums for hardwood floors, and the best robot vacuums for carpet.
+If you want to see other alternatives, look at our list of recommendations for the best robot vacuums, the best robot vacuums for hardwood floors, and the best robot vacuums for carpet.

 Roborock Q5 Max+